taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-A-advanced-actions.md

 }
 ~~~~~~~~

 There is another benefit in extracting the action type as variable.
 Because action, reducer and action type are loosely coupled, you can define them in separate files.
 You would only need to import the action type to use them only in specific actions and reducers.
-After all, action types could be used in multiple reducers.
-This use case will be covered in another chapter when it comes to advanced reducers.
+After all, action types could be used in multiple reducers too.
+This use case will be covered in another chapter when it comes to the advanced reducers.

 ### Action Creator

 Action creators add another layer on top, which often leads to confusion when learning Redux.
 Action creators are not mandatory, but they are convenient to use.
 So far, you have dispatched an action as plain action object:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~